-At Alberta Conservation Association (ACA), we believe it is our responsibility to join and support the collective effort to conserve, protect and enhance Alberta's fish, wildlife and habitat.
+At Alberta Conservation Association (ACA), we believe it is our responsibility to join and support the collective effort to conserve, protect and enhance Alberta's fish, wildlife, and habitat.
 In addition to delivering conservation programs throughout the province, we administer a fund that has been awarding conservation grants since 1997.
 Funded by the province's anglers, hunters and other conservationists, ACA's Grants program supports projects that benefit Alberta's wildlife and fish populations, and the habitat they depend on.

-ACA is proud to enter into its 25th year of Conservation Funding.
-Project funding will be available via the ACA Research Grants during the 2022-23 funding cycle.
+ACA is proud to enter into its 27th year of Conservation Funding.
+Project funding will be available via the ACA Research Grants during the 2024-25 funding cycle.

-These Guidelines contain information to help you apply for funding from the ACA Research Grants.
+Please read these Guidelines which contain information to help you apply for funding from the ACA Research Grants.